careerbuilder/DataScienceAPIDocumentation/CompanyAddress.md

 ## Summary

-The Company Address Service takes a request containing a company id, other company details as described in the below request structure and returns a response containing company address.
+The Company Address Service takes a request containing a company id and other company details as described in the below request structure and returns a response containing company address and normalized name of master company.
+The company address will be that of the branch we provide in the request.
+If branch is not provided then will try to get match against the given location parameters.
+If multiple results are found, we will return empty response.
 CompanyAddress is available at
 `/core/geography/companyaddress`.

 ## Request Structure
-Requests consist of:
+Request consist of:

 | Field Name        | Type   | Required |
 |-------------------|--------|----------|